Connective Tissue by Amanda Phingbodhipakkiya

 She is currently partnering with the Smithsonian Institution to take her exhibition at the North Carolina Museum of Natural Sciences on tour to museums and Smithsonian affiliates around the world.
 Community of Microbes, her design exhibition about the impact of microorganisms on the human experience, will be shown at Cooper Union, New York, from October - November 2019.
 She has created public artworks in Breda, the Netherlands; at Drake University, Des Moines, Iowa; and in Atlanta, Georgia, where she collaborated with young local artists to paint a large-scale mural.
 Phingbodhipakkiya is a public speaker, whose presentations for TED, Harvard University, and Google explore how artists, designers, and storytellers can encourage understanding between different disciplines.
 Working to create interactive experiences that reward closeness and group engagement, she strives to bring more play and belonging into our world.

 Connective Tissue was supported, in part, by the Nevada Arts Council, a state agency, which receives support from the National Endowment for the Arts, a federal agency, and the state of Nevada.
-The project is also supported by the College of Fine Arts, Google, Marjorie Barrick Museum of Art, UNLV Department of Art, UNLV Department of Dance, Women's Research Institute of Nevada, and the UNLV Women's Council.
-Connective Tissue is in collaboration with the Clark County School District Career & Technical Education Program, the UNLV School of Music, and the UNLV Scientista Foundation.
+The project is also supported by the UNLV College of Fine Arts, Google, Marjorie Barrick Museum of Art, UNLV Department of Art, UNLV Department of Dance, Women's Research Institute of Nevada, and the UNLV Women's Council.
+Connective Tissue is in collaboration with the Clark County School District Career & Technical Education Program, the UNLV School of Music, Girl Scouts of Southern Nevada, the UNLV Scientista Foundation, and our local partners from Sherwin-Williams, PPG Paint, Dunn Edwards, and Home Depot.
 The exhibition is accompanied by an essay written by New York-based technologist and playwright, Kat Mustatea.

 Marjorie Barrick Museum of Art